-As part of reasonably assuring whether the Center's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
+As part of reasonably assuring whether the Center's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the financial statements.
 However, opining on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters we must report under Government Auditing Standards.